 Despite some largely theoretical issues, L2TP/IPsec is generally regarded as being secure if openly published pre-shared keys are not used.
 Its built-in compatibility with a great many devices can make it a very good choice.

 What is SSTP?

-SSTP is a type of encryption that uses SSL 3.0, and therefore offers similar advantages to OpenVPN.
-This includes the ability to use to TCP port 443 to evade censorship.
+SSTP is a type of encryption that uses SSL 3.0 and offers similar advantages to OpenVPN.
+This includes the ability to use TCP port 443 to evade censorship.
 Tight integration with Windows can make it easier to use and more stable than OpenVPN on that platform.

 Unlike OpenVPN, however, SSTP is a proprietary standard owned by Microsoft.
 This means that the code is not open to public scrutiny.
 Microsoft’s history of cooperating with the NSA, and speculation about possible backdoors built in to the Windows operating system, do not inspire confidence in the standard.